Wintellect/MSLearn/Access and Manipulate Office Apps with Python/includes/4-perform-sentiment-analysis-in-excel-jdp.md

 ## Install Xlwings

-The first step in building the spreadsheet that Communications wants is configuring Excel to trust VBA add-ins and installing **Xlwings** and and Scikit-learn.
+The first step in building the spreadsheet that communications wants is configuring Excel to trust VBA add-ins and installing **Xlwings** and and Scikit-learn.

 1. Open Microsoft Excel and use the **File -> Options** command to open Excel's "Excel Options" dialog.
 Click **Trust Center** in the menu on the left, and then click the **Trust Center Settings...** button.
 Click **Macro Settings** on the left, and check the "Trust access to the VBA project object model" box as shown below.
 Then click **OK** to dismiss the "Trust Center" dialog, followed by **OK** to dismiss the "Excel Options" dialog.